Last updated on

-Small kitchens can look spacious and well lit when they are correctly illuminated.
-The lighting is set up in a way that makes the ceiling feel higher and creates more space.
+Small kitchens can look spacious and well-lit when they are correctly illuminated.
+The lighting is set up in a way that makes the ceiling feel higher and creates more space (especially when there is no kitchen island).
 The best kitchen designs have a combination of natural and artificial light sources.
 Lighting should be just right in a room with an overall balance of shadows and light to create a warm ambiance.

 To illustrate specific ideas, we have included shopping links (so you know what we’re talking about and where to find it).
 These links earn us a commission at no expense to you.

 You will naturally want to increase recessed lighting if we talk about lighting a small kitchen.
 The essential advantage of the small kitchen design is if it includes a window allowing natural light in.
 This is the most significant advantage of working in a small space.
 A beautiful window in your tiny kitchen significantly decreases your need for artificial lighting during the daytime.
 The kitchen does not feel claustrophobic as it has a strong connection with the landscape outside, visually.

 So, first of all, try to remove anything that stands in the way of natural light coming in through the window.
 Cut down on curtains and drapes.
 If you need privacy, use roller shades that can be withdrawn during the day.
 The more light you let in, the more your small kitchen benefits.